fablab-wue/piTelex/wiki/README_SW.md

 <img src="../img/SW_Modules.png" width="1330px">

 ### Device Modules

+For more information on single module click on the link in the table.

 | Module | Description | System | State |
 | :--- | :--- | --- | --- |